DevOps

-DevOps is the integration and automation of the software development and information technology operations.
-(Note: a portmanteau of development operations) DevOps encompasses necessary tasks of software development and can lead to shortening development time and improving the development life cycle.
-According to Neal Ford, DevOps, particularly through continuous delivery, employs the "Bring the pain forward" principle, tackling tough tasks early, fostering automation and swift issue detection.
-Software programmers and architects should use fitness functions to keep their software in check.
+DevOps is the integration and automation of software development and information technology operations.
+(Note: a portmanteau of development operations) DevOps encompasses the tasks necessary for software development and can lead to both shortening development time and improving the development life cycle.
+According to American software architect Neal Ford, DevOps, particularly through continuous delivery, employs the "bring the pain forward" principle by tackling challenging tasks early, fostering automation, and enabling swift issue detection.

 Although debated, (Note: Dyck et al. (2015) "To our knowledge, there is no uniform definition for the terms release engineering and DevOps.
 As a consequence, many people use their own definitions or rely on others, which results in confusion about those terms.")
 (Note: Jabbari et al. (2016) "The research results of this study showed the need for a definition as individual studies do not consistently define DevOps.")
 (Note: Erich et al. (2017) "We noticed that there are various gaps in the study of DevOps: There is no consensus of what concepts DevOps covers, nor how DevOps is defined.")
 (Note: Erich et al. (2017) "We discovered that there exists little agreement about the characteristics of DevOps in the academic literature.")
-DevOps is characterized by key principles: shared ownership, workflow automation, and rapid feedback.
+DevOps is generally characterized by three key principles: shared ownership, workflow automation, and rapid feedback.

-From an academic perspective, Len Bass, Ingo Weber, and Liming Zhu—three computer science researchers from the CSIRO and the Software Engineering Institute—suggested defining DevOps as "a set of practices intended to reduce the time between committing a change to a system and the change being placed into normal production, while ensuring high quality".
+From an academic perspective, Len Bass, Ingo Weber, and Liming Zhu—three computer science researchers from the CSIRO and the Software Engineering Institute—defined DevOps as "a set of practices intended to reduce the time between committing a change to a system and the change being placed into normal production, while ensuring high quality".

 However, the term is used in multiple contexts.
 At its most successful, DevOps is a combination of specific practices, culture change, and tools.

 History

-Proposals to combine software development methodologies with deployment and operations concepts began to appear in the late 80s and early 90s.
+Proposals to combine software development methodologies with deployment and operations concepts first appeared in the late 80s and early 90s.

-In 2009, the first conference named DevOps Days was held in Ghent, Belgium.
-The conference was founded by Belgian consultant, project manager and agile practitioner Patrick Debois.
+In 2009, the first DevOps Days conference was held in Ghent, Belgium.
+The conference was founded by Belgian IT consultant and practitioner Patrick Debois.
 The conference has now spread to other countries.

-In 2012, a report called "State of DevOps" was first published by Alanna Brown at Puppet Labs.
+In 2012, the first "State of DevOps" report was published by Alanna Brown at Puppet Labs.

-As of 2014, the annual State of DevOps report was published by Nicole Forsgren, Gene Kim, Jez Humble and others.
-They stated that the adoption of DevOps was accelerating.
-Also in 2014, Lisa Crispin and Janet Gregory wrote the book More Agile Testing, containing a chapter on testing and DevOps.
+In 2016, the DORA metrics for throughput (deployment frequency, lead time for changes), and stability (mean time to recover, change failure rate) were published in that year's State of DevOps report.
+However, the research methodology and metrics were criticized by some experts.
+In response to these criticisms, the 2023 State of DevOps report published changes that updated the stability metric "mean time to recover" to "failed deployment recovery time" acknowledging the confusion the previous metric had caused.

-In 2016, the DORA metrics for throughput (deployment frequency, lead time for changes), and stability (mean time to recover, change failure rate) were published in the State of DevOps report.
-However, the research methodology and metrics were criticized by experts.
-In response to these criticisms, the 2023 State of DevOps report published changes that updated the stability metric "mean time to recover" to "failed deployment recovery time" acknowledging the confusion the former metric has caused.
+The 2024 report restructured the metrics framework by moving failed deployment recovery time from stability to throughput and introducing a new "rework rate" metric measuring the proportion of unplanned deployments made to fix user-visible issues.
+In 2025, DORA moved away from sorting teams into performance tiers and instead introduced seven team archetypes that combine delivery metrics with human factors like burnout, friction, and perceived value.